An Introduction to FUT Hair Transplants

 Recovery and Results

-The patient is normally discharged, taking analgesic tablets for the postoperative pain, and antibiotics (to prevent infection) which they will need to take for a week or 10 days.
-The donor area can be a little sore for a few days; the patient should avoid disturbing the sutures.
-They are able to go back to normal office work within a few days and to full activity after about a week.
+The patient is discharged at the end of the case, taking analgesic tablets for the postoperative pain, and antibiotics (to prevent infection) which they will need to take for a week or 10 days.
+The donor area can be a little sore for a few days; the patient should avoid disturbing the sutures or staples.
+They are able to go back to normal office work within a few days and to full activity once the staples or

 The donor site linear scar will fade into a very fine white line.
 If a trichophytic closure is performed – that is, if the tissues have been re-approximated in such a way that the hairs seem to ‘grow through’ the linear closure – then the scar often becomes imperceptible, and certainly so when the hair that surrounds it has grown long enough to overhang the scar line.
-Sutures are normally removed between 10-14 days postop.
+No diffuse scarring or thinning of the donor area; just one typically small linear scar that can be covered even with short, cropped hair.

 Long-Term Results